lvhoaa/evoformer_triton/dsevoformer-triton/README.md

 I did some analysis to find out that in the backward pass, the tl.atomic_add is what causes slowdown.
 So I think tl.atomic_add needs a review.

+*Update*: I have tuned/reduced the block size in autotune configs and BLOCK_SIZE_MACRO & BLOCK_SIZE_MICRO so now the speed is better.
+But because Triton EvoformerAttention speed is still less than DS4Sci_EvoformerAttention, I think there will still be room for improvements.

 ### Problem 2: Performance issue: Memory
 In memory_benchmark.py, I include profiled results at the end.
 Current Triton EvoformerAttention is just slightly better than PyTorch implementation.